Team-Jag/Do-or-die-fitness-tracker/Portfolio/ProjectEvaluation.md

 Since this feature would need to come online before release, we couldn't evaluate it with user feedback.
 However a good metric for this type of "login features" is how many clicks/actions it takes the user to go from start-up to a system ready for use, so that would probably be what we would use to optimise this feature.

+### Competition Feature
+One feature that we wanted to implement was the ability for end-users to make their own challenges to be able to compete against friends, or to simply challenge their friends - with the winner getting the reward.
+This is a feature that we thought of when deciding what the end-user would like to get out of our feature, and would further create incentives for the users.
+This would involve changing our challenge feature on the website to allow users to add friends, or simply allowing them to make private challenges and invite their friends to participate.
+These features would have to be explored with further user testing.

 ### Module specific improvements
 The features discussed above are things that, to be implemented, would need non-trivial work done on each of our subsystems.
 We will now consider individual changes and improvements for each module.